 Consult your doctor if your skin condition has not improved after two weeks of treatment.

-Do not use it for longer than prescribed as prolonged or repeated use can cause the skin to become over-sensitive to the medicine and may also result in the bacteria becoming resistant to the antibiotic.
+Do not use it for longer than prescribed, as prolonged or repeated use can cause the skin to become over-sensitive to the medicine and may also result in the bacteria becoming resistant to the antibiotic.

 Fusacort Gel should be used as advised by the doctor or as per the instructions on the label of the medicine.
 Apply a thin layer of Fusacort Gel to cover the affected areas.
 The dose would depend on the condition for which it is prescribed.
-Wash your hands after using Fusacort Gel, unless it is used for treating infection of the hands.
+Wash your hands after using Fusacort Gel, unless it is used for treating an infection of the hands.
 Avoid contact with the eyes.

 Can I stop taking Fusacort Gel when my symptoms are relieved?